Geek-ASR/DSA_Visualizer/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to add a new visualization or improve existing ones, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to add a new visualization or improve existing ones.
+Then you can give pull request after you have made the suitable adjustments.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to [Contributor Name] for their valuable contributions.
-- Inspired by [Source of Inspiration].

-Happy visualizing! 🚀
+Happy visualizing! ~ ASR 🚀